Mark Parker: Personal life

-Parker was born in Poughkeepsie, New York, the son of Meg and Bruce Parker.
-He graduated from Westhill High School in Stamford, CT and later earned his bachelor's degree in Political Science at Penn State University in 1977.
-He is married to Kathy Parker and has three children, Jennifer, Meg Elizabeth, and Matthew.
-He ran on the Penn State track and cross country teams.
+Parker is married to Kathy Mills, a former world record holding track and field athlete whom he met at Penn State.
+They have three grown children.

 Art collection

 Parker is an avid arts supporter with an extensive ongoing collection of modern, low brow and underground contemporary art, along with many other one-of-a-kind collectibles, including a cursed monkey.
-Notable artists from Parker's collection include Andy Warhol, Adonna Khare, Mark Ryden, Todd Schorr, Tim Biskup, Eric White, Sebastian Kruger, Charles Krafft, Glennray Tutor, Robert Crumb, Chris Mars, Sarina Brewer, and Michael Leavitt.
+Notable artists from Parker's collection include Andy Warhol, Adonna Khare, Mark Ryden, Todd Schorr, Natalia Fabia, Tim Biskup, Eric White, Sebastian Kruger, Charles Krafft, Glennray Tutor, Robert Crumb, Chris Mars, Sarina Brewer, and Michael Leavitt.
 Parker keeps a pair of bat-boots Nike designed for Michael Keaton to wear in the 1989 Batman movie.
 Other notable items include rare movie ephemera such as original props such as Star Wars C-3PO and models from Mars Attacks!
 (1996), The Day the Earth Stood Still (1951) and Back to the Future (1985).